CATA report on SHAKEN deployment by small providers

 - Encourage industry to propose a solution to the SIP interconnection problem.

-We’re encouraged by the CATA WG’s report, and by the way they urge the Commission, STI-GA, and industry to promote rapid implementation of IP networks and SHAKEN solutions for TDM.
+We’re encouraged by the CATA WG’s report and how they urge the Commission, STI-GA, and industry to promote rapid implementation of IP networks and SHAKEN solutions for TDM.
 SHAKEN will be much more effective when everyone is using it.

 It’s important to note that the three methods of overcoming TDM SHAKEN barriers are not mutually exclusive.
 A provider could choose any of these methods at different points across their network—implement IP here, use Out-of-Band SHAKEN over there, maybe arrange ISUP signaling agreements with another provider somewhere else.